scellecs/morpeh/README.md

 ref var addedHealthComponent  = ref healthStash.Add(entity);
 ref var gottenHealthComponent = ref healthStash.Get(entity);

-//if you remove the last entity componentm it will be destroyd during the next world.Commit() call bool removed = healthStash.Remove(entity);
+//if you remove the last entity component, it will be destroyed during the next world.Commit() call bool removed = healthStash.Remove(entity);
 healthStash.Set(entity, new HealthComponent {healthPoints = 100});

 bool hasHealthComponent = healthStash.Has(entity);

 var newEntity = this.World.CreateEntity();
-//after migration entity has no components, so it will be destroyd during the next world.Commit() call entity.MigrateTo(newEntity);
+//after migration entity has no components, so it will be destroyed during the next world.Commit() call entity.MigrateTo(newEntity);
 var debugString = entity.ToString();
 ```